12yanogden/go-shell/README.md

-# shell
+# go-shell

-Helper functions for interacting with a shell.
+Helper functions for interacting with a shell using Go.